emer/axon/chans/README.md

 `chans.go` contains `Chans` which defines the basic `E, L, I, K` channels.

 Other channels are described below.
 There are various `_plot` directories with simple programs to plot the various functions and explore parameters.
+The README files in these dirs contain more detailed info about the implementation of each channel type, etc.

 This package will eventually contain the whole vocabulary of channels known to exist in neurons.
 Not all are likely to be incorporated into the `axon` neuron types -- we are gradually including channels as needed based on well-defined functional understanding of their role.